WYEP Concert Calendar: Submission Guidelines

-Before submitting your event, please note the guidelines below for what 91.3 WYEP considers a concert.
+Before submitting your event, please note the guidelines below for inclusion in WYEP’s concert listings.

 - For 91.3 WYEP, a concert should be a musical performance where the audience is largely attending because of a specific performer(s).